10darts/documentation/overview/content_sources.rst

         feed, i.e.: “Your news”, “Latest job positions”, etc.

     Text template
-        You can add personalized message and even include a message from your sponsor, i.e.: “… brings you your daily news”
+        You can add a personalized message and even include a message from your sponsor, i.e.: “… brings you your daily news”

 10darts supports `Django templates <https://docs.djangoproject.com/en/1.11/ref/templates/>`_, that you can check for further information.